Containers

 with the job number.

-As we saw above, you can create Singularity images by importing from DockerHub or Singularity Hub on ARCHER2 itself.
-If you wish to create your own custom image using Singularity then you must install Singularity on a system where you have root (or administrator) privileges - often your own laptop or workstation.
+As we saw above, you can create Singularity container images by importing from DockerHub or Singularity Hub on ARCHER2 itself.
+If you wish to create your own custom container image to use with Singularity then you must use a system where you have root (or administrator) privileges - often your own laptop or workstation.

-For macOS and Windows users we recommend installing Docker Desktop and using the official Singularity image to build your own images.
-For Linux users, we recommend installing Singularity directly on your local system.
+For macOS and Windows users we recommend installing Docker Desktop.
+For Linux users, we recommend installing Docker directly on your local system.
+See the Docker documentation for full details on how to install Docker Desktop/Docker.

 Note